phaninandula/ERA-Session10/README.md

 The CIFAR10 dataset consists of 60,000 32x32 color training images and 10,000 test images, labeled into 10 classes.
 The 10 classes represent airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 The dataset is divided into 50,000 training images and 10,000 validation images.
 ### 3. LRFinder
 The below code is used to find the `max_lr`.
 From the results `max_lr is coming to be 5.34E-3`

 <img width="656" alt="Screenshot 2023-07-21 at 10 21 30 PM" src="https://github.com/phaninandula/ERA-Session10/assets/30425824/63f2bd45-7584-488d-a5dd-d46e7d87e18c">

-This value is set in the OneCycleLR scheduler
+This 5.4e-3 value is set as `max_lr` in the OneCycleLR scheduler

 <img width="1077" alt="Screenshot 2023-07-21 at 10 23 12 PM" src="https://github.com/phaninandula/ERA-Session10/assets/30425824/3fceb75a-48fb-4693-aaff-f8a9006ce2b5">

 ## Concepts discussed in this Session